mtumilowicz/js-nodejs-websocket-workshop/README.md

      by a large number of clients trying to reconnect.
 The end result of such a scenario could be that the service is unable to recover in a timely manner or recovery is made much more difficult
-     * o prevent this, clients SHOULD use some form of backoff when trying to reconnect after abnormal closures as described in this section.
+     * to prevent this, clients SHOULD use some form of backoff when trying to reconnect after abnormal closures as described in this section.
           * the first reconnect attempt SHOULD be delayed by a random amount of time.
 The parameters by which this random delay is chosen are left